Neapolitan cuisine: Seafood

 The baccalà (cod) and stockfish, imported from northern Europe seas, are either fried or cooked with potatoes and tomatoes.

 Most cephalopods are employed (octopus, squid, cuttlefish), as well as crustacea (mainly shrimp).

-Shellfish cozze (mussels), vongole (clams), cannolicchi (Ensis siliqua, taratufi, telline (Donax trunculus), sconcigli (Haustellum brandaris)) are employed in many seafood meals, and sometimes are eaten raw, but this happens more and more seldom nowadays.
+Shellfish cozze (mussels), vongole (clams), cannolicchi (Ensis siliqua, taratufi, telline (Donax trunculus), sconcigli (Haustellum brandaris) are employed in many seafood meals, and sometimes are eaten raw, but this happens more and more seldom nowadays.
 Clams require a special note.
 The vongola verace is Venerupis decussata, not to be confused with the Philippines clam (Venerupis philippinarum), very frequently found on the markets, and often called verace in northern Italy's markets), and the lupino (Dosinia exoleta).

-It is now forbidden by law to sell and eat the sea dates (datteri di mare, Lithophaga lithophaga), as their fishing seriously damages coastline rocks, mainly in the Sorrento peninsula.
+It is now illegal to sell and eat date mussels, as their fishing seriously damages coastline rocks, mainly in the Sorrento peninsula.

 Meat

-Meat is not used as frequently in Neapolitan cooking as in the cuisine of Northern Italy.
-The most common kinds of meat used in Neapolitan cooking are:
+Meat is less common in Neapolitan cooking than in the cuisine of Northern Italy.
+The most common types of meat used are: